danaikorre/dsmanufacturing.github.io/course_content/session-3-1.md

 [Lecture](#lecture) | [Reading](#reading) | [Quiz](#quiz) | [Tutorial](#tutorial-design-sketching) | [Assignment](#assignment)

-This session is split into a brief introduction lecture:
+This session is split into a brief introductory lecture:

 * Data Types

-... and into three lectures out of which you can chose one.
-In other words, you do not have to watch all three, but chose the ones most relevant for you.
+... and into three lectures out of which you chose one.
+While you may watch all three, you must choose the set most relevant to you as the option course you wish to be graded on.
+You must then submit only one of the three quizzes, that matching the lecture set you choose.

 * Basic Charts
 * Multidimensional data